 - 7. The Certificate no longer complies with the requirements of Section 6.1.5 and Section 6.1.6; - 8.
 The CA obtains evidence that the Certificate was misused. - 9.
 The CA is made aware that a Subscriber has violated one or more of its material obligations under the Subscriber Agreement or Terms of Use. - 10.
-The CA is made aware of a material change in the information contained in the Certificate. - 11.
-The CA is made aware that the Certificate was not issued in accordance with these Requirements or the CA's Certificate Policy or Certification Practice Statement. - 12.
+The CA MUST contact the software publisher within one (1) business day after the CA is made aware of the incidenta material change in the information contained in the Certificate. - 11.
+The CA MUST determine the volume of relying parties that are impacted (e. g., based on OCSP logs) within 72 hours after being made aware of the incidentis made aware that the Certificate was not issued in accordance with these Requirements or the CA's Certificate Policy or Certification Practice Statement. - 12.
 The CA determines or is made aware that any of the information appearing in the Certificate is inaccurate. - 13.
-The CA's right to issue Certificates under these Requirements expires or is revoked or terminated, unless the CA has made arrangements to continue maintaining the CRL/OCSP Repository. - 14.
-Revocation is required by the CA's Certificate Policy and/or Certification Practice Statement.
+The CAMUST request the software publisher send an acknowledgement to the 's right to issue Certificates under these Requirements expires or is revoked or terminated, unless the CA has made arrangements to continue maintaining the CRL/OCSP Repository. - 14.
+Revocation is required by the CAwithin 72 hours of receipt of the request.'s Certificate Policy and/or Certification Practice Statement.